-In collaboration with community groups, local businesses, and regional partners, VIVA facilitates short-term street closures throughout the year, creating public spaces for walking, lounging, and lunching.
+In collaboration with community groups, local businesses, and regional partners, VIVA facilitates short- and long-term street closures throughout the year, creating public spaces for walking, lounging, and lunching.

-These spaces enhance the city's sense of community, encourage active forms of transportation (walking and cycling), and benefit local businesses.
+These spaces enhance the city's sense of community, encourage walking and cycling, and benefit local businesses.

 This summer, we are beginning the process to permanently close 800 Robson Street to vehicles in order to create a permanent pedestrian plaza.
 Here's what you can expect to see on the street:

 Our staff want your input to help shape the long-term programming and final design of the plaza.

 Check back soon about opportunities to participate in consultation for the permanent plaza.

 With strong community support for a permanent, safe, comfortable and inclusive gathering space in the Davie Village, City Council approved the creation of a permanent pedestrian plaza named Jim Deva Plaza in recognition of Mr. Deva’s life and legacy, and the history and contributions of Vancouver’s LGBTQ2+ community.

 The plaza is located on Bute Street, south of Davie Street, and is expected to be ready in time for Pride 2016.

 Check back soon for updates on the plaza opening celebration.